-First, thing we had to do was demolition of the old deck.
-This took a sawzall
+First, the thing we had to do was demolition of the old deck.
+This took a Sawzall

 We moved in the road base into the area and leveled the road base with a laser level at 11 at night and so I have no pictures.
 Around the perimeter we used cinderblocks and we used a level to make sure each block was level.
 As you can see below we clearly didn’t buy enough road base with our first two trips.
 Matt did the math but we added some height to the deck.

-Next we put on two layers of the pretty block, we used outdoor landscaping glue we got at Home Depot to glue the blocks to the cinderblocks.
-Then we went back and bought more road base.
+Next, we put on two layers of the pretty block, we used outdoor landscaping glue we got at Home Depot to glue the blocks to the cinderblocks.
+Then we went back and bought more road bases.
 Yay!
 Heaviest stuff on the planet!
 It’s a beast to rake, shovel, move!
 Then you have to level and level and level some more!
 Leave about an inch for sand.

-It was to bright outside for the laser level so we ended up using a yard stick, string, and string level to level the sand.
+It was too bright outside for the laser level so we ended up using a yardstick, string, and string level to level the sand.